6.15. A viewer for Web Maps

 Show cursor coordinates/extent

-Vertical swipe makes the selected layer transparent to the right of it.
+Swipe makes the selected layer transparent to one side of the line.

-To select a layer click on it in the layer tree (it will be highlighted in blue) (see Pic.
-6.203.).
+To select a layer click on it in the layer tree (it will be highlighted in blue), then press the swipe button (see Pic.
+6.231.).

 A field can be added to the Web Map interface to show the coordinates of the current cursor position or the extent of the visible map area.
 To activate it, press the button in the map tools panel.